pingcap/docs/br/backup-and-restore-faq.md

 If the problems are not covered in this document and cannot be resolved, you can raise questions in the [AskTUG](http://asktug.com) community.

-## What should I do if the error message `could not read local://...:download sst failed` is returned when restoring data
+## What should I do if the error message `could not read local://...:download sst failed` is returned during data restoration?

 When restoring data, each node must have access to **all** backup files (SST files).
 By default, if `local` storage is used, you cannot restore data because the backup files are scattered among different nodes.
 Therefore, you have to copy the backup file of each TiKV node to the other TiKV nodes.

 It is recommended to mount an NFS disk as a backup disk during backup.
 For details, see [Back up a single table to a network disk](/br/backup-and-restore-use-cases.md#back-up-a-single-table-to-a-network-disk-recommended).

-## How much does it affect the cluster during BR backup?
+## How much does it affect the cluster during backup using BR?

 When you use the `oltp_read_only` scenario of `sysbench` to back up to a disk (make sure the backup disk and the service disk are different) at full rate, the cluster QPS is decreased by 15%-25%.
 The impact on the cluster depends on the table schema.

-To control the impact of backup, you can use the `--ratelimit` parameter to limit the backup rate.
+To reduce the impact on the cluster, you can use the `--ratelimit` parameter to limit the backup rate.

 ## Does BR back up system tables?
 During data restoration, do they raise conflict?